krutisfood/krutisfood.github.io/_posts/2018-10-10-brain-haemorrhage.markdown

 Al: "You know we could have been on a paid holiday at the beach."

 The next day the Dr rang to say "Pack an overnight bag when you come in".
 Not exactly a call you want to hear.

+Sister moved to Adelaide for uni, brother moved to Newcastle for work, parents marriage ended, Dad suffered a breakdown.

 ## Emergency
 We headed straight down to John Hunter Emergency, registered at the desk.